lkmx/dojo/en/model/type.md

 - [[convention|Conventions]].
 Non-functional rules and standards that guide but do not alter the logic of the source code.

+## Interaction

+- [[story|Stories]].
+Concise narratives that outline user experiences and interactions with software, focusing on achieving specific user outcomes.

+- [[process|Processes]].
+Structured sequences of actions facilitate stakeholders' creation, deployment, and use of software.

+- [[soft-skills|Soft Skills]].
+Essential interpersonal abilities that enhance communication, collaboration, and problem-solving in technology environments.

 ## Development

 Once the foundation is set, the development phase begins.
 The concepts transition from theory to practice, transforming ideas into functional software or tech components.